platformsh/platformsh-docs/reference/platform-app-yaml.md

 #### [Example] Compile SASS files using Grunt

-As a good example of combining dependencies and hooks, you can compile your SASS files using Grunt.
+As a good example combining dependencies and hooks, you can compile your SASS files using Grunt.
+(The `|` character tells YAML that the following lines should be read as a single string, which allows us to run multiple commands or even use bash syntax for conditionals, as in the second example.)

 In your `.platform.app.yaml` file: